linzhi2013/MitoZ/version_2.3/README.md

 It takes ~100G when we tested MitoZ with `--thread_number 16`.
 This is because MitoZ uses the *de Bruijn* graph (DBG) algorithm to perform *de novo* assembly.
 To learn more, see https://doi.org/10.1093/bioinformatics/btu077.

+there are ways to reduce the memory usage:
+1. enrich the mitochondrion during experiment step (e.g. via gene capture array).
+  This can lead to a higher mitochondrial derived reads ratio in the HTS data, and then you can use less data for MitoZ input, which can reduce memory usage of MitoZ.

+2. filter out the mitochondrial reads by mapping reads against mitogenomes of closely-related species (if any). provide such reads (a smaller volume of data) to MitoZ.

 # 3. Get started